v-zhuravlev/zabbix-notify/README.md

 ```
 yum install perl-JSON-XS perl-libwww-perl
 ```
-Install Class::Tiny(and others if you want) from CPAN:
+or you can install modules from CPAN
 ```
 PERL_MM_USE_DEFAULT=1 perl -MCPAN -e 'install Bundle::LWP'
 PERL_MM_USE_DEFAULT=1 perl -MCPAN -e 'install JSON::XS
-PERL_MM_USE_DEFAULT=1 perl -MCPAN -e 'install Class::Tiny'
 ```
 or cpanminus (faster):
 ```